robbiebarrat/rapping-neural-network/README.md

 # Rapping-neural-network
 I made this for my high school's programming club - which I'm the president/founder of.

-It's a neural network that has been trained on rap songs, and can rearrange any lyrics you throw it into a song that rhymes and has a flow (to an extent).
+It's a neural network that has been trained on rap songs, and can rearrange any lyrics you feed it into a song that rhymes and has a flow (to an extent).

 For example: I could feed it the lyrics of around 10 rap songs from various artists and it would in essence, combine lines from all of the songs you feed it to make a new song.
 There's also another file that helps it actually rap the song on a beat with text to speech.